convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/native-action-components/file-opener.md

  This component helps opening a file.
 <u>Supported platform(s):</u>
  - Android
+ - iOS
- - iOSYou can access data from the next action in the chain in (TS) mode with: <code>
+You can access data from the next action in the chain in (TS) mode with: <code>
- - out: a boolean thats indicates if the file has been opened</code>Whenever cordova platform is not available, the value defined in mocking options is returned.
+ - out: a boolean thats indicates if the file has been opened
+</code>Whenever cordova platform is not available, the value defined in mocking options is returned.
  Default value is <code>true</code>.
 For more information : <a target='_blank' href='https://ionicframework.com/docs/v3/native/file-opener/'>File Opener</a>.